Quantum speed limits on operator flows and correlation functions: Quantum speed limits for operators

-A particularly useful object to quantify the displacement of the operator along the flow is the operator overlap \beq \braket{O_0|O_t}=\frac{\Tr(O^\dagger_0O_t)}{\|O\|^2}, \eeq which can be complex in general and becomes real when Hermitian operators are considered.
+which can be complex in general and becomes real when Hermitian operators are considered.
 A key observation is that the operator overlap is proportional to the infinite temperature autocorrelation function: we shall see how this feature will allow us to extend our result to finite-temperature autocorrelations functions as well.
-Note that $\braket{O_0|O_t}$ is closely related to the notion of operator fidelity introduced in the context of Loschmidt echoes and quantum phase transitions \cite{Wang09}.
+Note that $\braket{O_0|O_t}$ is closely related to the notion of operator fidelity introduced in the context of Loschmidt echoes and quantum phase transitions \cite{Wang09}. {Similarly to the fidelity of quantum states, the operator overlap \eqref{defoverlap} is potentially affected by the orthogonality catastrophe in many-body systems \cite{Bukov2019,Suzuki20,Delcampo21,Hamazaki2021,Hamazaki2022}, which would render it asymptotically small for large system sizes.
+Nevertheless, as shown in the random matrix example below, we can provide non-trivial bounds on the correlation functions.}

 To measure how ``far'' the operator $O_t$ has flowed, we define the operator angle $\mathcal{L}_t$ between the vector $\ket{O_t}$ and the inital one $\ket{O_0}$: